My jaw clenched and my stomach filled with knots.

 Here’s a litmus test for you: Are you afraid to hit publish on a particular piece?
 Are you afraid of what others in your industry/niche will think?
 Perfect! publish it quickly (before you talk yourself out of it).
 Maybe it’s a belief that goes against the grain of something in your industry.

 This is content that doesn’t come from the cesspool of what’s popular.
 Rather, it comes from the wellspring of who you are and what you passionately believe.

 Write about what feels embarrassing.
 Keep doing it until it no longer feels that way.
 The more you share about your failures and mistakes, the less power they have over you.
 And in the meantime, while you’re writing and sharing this way, you’re building a stronger connection with your audience.
 This is the stuff they can relate to.
 We may (ridiculously) strive for perfection but we relate more to imperfection.

 “Do one thing every day that scares you.” -Eleanor Roosevelt

 Write something every day that scares you.
 And then, build the courage to share it with the world or your loved ones or whoever needs to hear it.
 And believe this: somebody needs to hear it.
 Even (especially) if it feels scary to write.

-Whether you join the free challenge or not, I encourage you to dig deep and use your fear.
+I encourage you to dig deep and use your fear.
 Harness it to write from a place of depth and true emotion.
 You’ll find it powerful.
 And so will your readers.